 The Fix: Avoid Refined, Processed Foods

 "The temptation of carbohydrate-rich foods around the holidays can flare some people's acne," says Scully.
 Unhealthy eating habits tend to skyrocket around this time of year, thanks to sugary treats on Halloween, Thanksgiving, and the upcoming winter holidays as well.
-Plus, we tend to crave comfort foods, and processed, refined carbs with high-glycemic indexes raise insulin levels, and thus, result in inflammation in our bodily tissue, including skin.
+Plus, we tend to crave comfort foods, and processed, refined carbs with high-glycemic indexes raise insulin levels, and thus, result in inflammation in our bodily tissue, including the skin.
 Let's put it this way: The bad news is that your favorite junk food treats and comfort meals may be contributing to acne, but the good news is that you can prevent future breakouts by avoiding them as much as possible.

 The Change: Less Sun, Same Damage